 These new experiences will result in new skills according to the environment in which they happen.
 Motivation on the part of the leader (teacher) will influence the employee’s behaviour.

 For this reason the workplaces must be modified so that the staff can train themselves.
-The environment or setting must be conducive to receiving clear and accurate information.
+The environment or setting must be conducive to construct clear and accurate training programs.
 Setting up a space where only training is received can be a strategy for learning about the environment.

 Benefits of the Cogntive Learning Theory